F&ES 975b / 2019-2020

 -Research and analysis of the impacts of a landfill in a historically black community in Alabama analyzing landfill permit variances and assessing the relationship between race and landfill locations in Alabama.

 Applications will be accepted on a rolling basis.
 Second year students will be given priority, but first year students are encouraged to apply.
-Enrollment limited to sixteen.
+Enrollment limited to twelve.